danfromtitan/envars-from-node-labels/README.md

 ## Build

-- Create and push the image
+You can always use the image from the [build pipeline](https://github.com/danfromtitan/envars-from-node-labels/pkgs/container/envars-from-node-labels).
+Should you need to build your own, follow the steps below to create and push the image to a private repository.

 ```bash
 make